 NorthShore’s online source for timely health and wellness news, inspiring patient stories and tips to lead a healthy life.

-Whether you are going through treatment for cancer or are being more aware of your health, Colleen Takagishi, Oncology Nutritionist at NorthShore, knows that mocktails are a great way to mindfully partake in the fun.
+If your New Year’s resolution is to become more aware of your health, Colleen Takagishi, Oncology Nutritionist at NorthShore, knows that mocktails are a great way to mindfully partake in the fun.

 Recipe makes 1 serving